 On January 7, 1952, RMI leased from the Jackson Lumber Company, Denville, their office building and yard facilities located at 25 Union Street, Rockaway.
-The largest portion of floor space in the office building has been another to the growing Personnel and Administration Department.
+The largest portion of floor space in the office building has been allotted to the growing Personnel and Administration Department.
 The remainder of the space will be occupied by a

-SCHOOL OF AVIATION MEDICINE representatives pointed out the many obstacles to manned flights into the outer atmosphere.
+SCHOOL OF AVIATION MEDI-CINE representatives pointed out the many obstacles to manned flights into the outer atmosphere.
 Dr. Schaefer, of the Naval School, brought out the biologic and genetic effects of radiation on human beings, and noted that the ionization effects on the human body may prove insuperable.
 At best, he continues, the life span of an individual making a moon trip might be shortened, owing to radiation damage to his cells.
 Dr. A. T. Krebs of the Army Medical Research Laboratory, in a more optimistic vein, thinks that we will be able to somehow neutralize the effects of ionization by physiological methods.
-Dr. H. J. Muller, Nobel prize winning geneticist, believes that ways will be found to reduce the genetic risk from cosmic radiation, possibly through the use of a shield designed to protect the spaceship.
-Engineering problems were reviewed by A. M. Mayo of Douglas Aircraft.
+Dr. H. J. Muller, Nobel prize winning geneticist, believes that ways will be found to reduce the genetic risk from cosmic radiation, possibly through the use of a shield designed to protect the spaceably.
+Engineering problems were reviewd by A. M. Mayo of Designa Alseraft.

-ROCKET HELICOPTER: The world's first rocket helicopter has been developed by Rotor-Craft Corp. of California.
-It will carry aloft one man, weighs about 100 pounds, and is put in motion by self-starting, throt-tle-controlled liquid-fuel rockets, mounted in the lips of rotor blades.
-Tests are being conducted by the Office of Naval Research.

-section of the Secretary and General Council's office, and the Receiving Section.
+BOOK KEET REFLECTIVE TENS: The world's first rocket hethropter has been developed by Kalas-Kumft Cosp. of California.
+It will colory about once man, weights advance bittle paracoulta, and he peop his ARTERIA DE ARTE AREA TERRA TERRA the constitutional beginning from something Management his like light and desired Stracture.
+These were burning considerate and the title anothers as because the MATERIAL SECTION section of the Secretary and General Council's office, and the Receiving Section.
 The yard facilities will be used for storage purposes.